 “This is the most lethal form of prostate cancer,” says Michael Schweizer, M.D., a researcher at Fred Hutchinson Cancer Research Center and contributor to the study during his recent fellowship at Johns Hopkins.
 “It’s the one that’s the most resistant, and typically, once people progress to this stage, it’s when we start to worry that they’re at a much higher risk for dying from prostate cancer.”

 In this context, the new study tested an approach based on the idea that if prostate cancer cells were flooded with testosterone, the cells might be killed by the hormone shock.
 The cells also might react by making fewer receptors, making the prostate tumor cells vulnerable once more to androgen deprivation therapy.

 For the study, Denmeade and his colleagues enrolled 16 men receiving testosterone-lowering treatment for metastatic prostate cancer at Johns Hopkins.
-All had been treated previously with at least one type of androgen deprivation therapy and had rising levels of prostate-specific antigen (PSA), a blood marker for prostate cancer, and radiographic evidence their cancers were becoming resistant.
+All had been treated previously with at least one type of and had rising levels of prostate-specific antigen (PSA), a blood marker for prostate cancer, and radiographic evidence their cancers were becoming resistant.

-The men were given three 28-day cycles of an intramuscular testosterone injection and two weeks of a chemotherapy drug called etoposide—men who showed decreases in PSA levels after three cycles were continued on testosterone injections alone.
+The men were given three 28-day cycles of an intramuscular testosterone injection and two weeks of a drug called etoposide—men who showed decreases in PSA levels after three cycles were continued on testosterone injections alone.

 Seven of the 14 remaining in the trial experienced a dip in their PSA levels of between 30 and 99 percent, indicating their cancers were stable or lessening in severity.
 Seven of the men showed no decrease in PSA.